nordic-institute/X-Road/doc/UseCases/uc-service_x-road_use_case_model_for_service_management_1.6_Y-883-3.md

 4. System verifies that the inserted URL does not already exist in the list of WSDL or REST URLs saved in the system configuration for this client.

-5. System refreshes the WSDL: steps 2-6 of 3.1.16.
+5. System refreshes the WSDL or REST: steps 2-6 of 3.1.16.

-6. System logs the event “Edit WSDL” to the audit log.
+6. System logs the event “Edit WSDL” (or REST) to the audit log.

 **Extensions**:

 - 3a.
 The process of parsing the user input terminated with an error message.
     - 3a.1.
 System displays the error message “X” (where “X” is the termination message from the parsing process).
     - 3a.2.
-System logs the event “Edit WSDL failed” to the audit log.
+System logs the event “Edit WSDL failed” (or REST) to the audit log.
     - 3a.3.
-SS administrator selects to reinsert the URL of the WSDL.
+SS administrator selects to reinsert the URL of the WSDL or REST.
 Use case continues from step 3.
     - 3a.3a.
 SS administrator selects to terminate the use case.

 - 4a.
 The inserted URL already exists.